salvemundi/reis.salvemundi.nl/README.md

     composer install --ignore-platform-reqs
 ```

-First, start the services by running `./vendor/bin/sail up -d`.
-Migrate the database by running `./vendor/bin/sail artisan migrate` and finally seed
+* First, start the services by running `./vendor/bin/sail up -d`.
-the database by running `
+* Migrate the database by running `./vendor/bin/sail artisan migrate`.
-./vendor/bin/sail artisan db:seed`.
+* Finally seed the database by running `./vendor/bin/sail artisan db:seed`.
+* Optionally you can add sail as an alias in your bashrc `alias sail="bash ./vendor/bin/sail"`